jorbDehmel/jknit/README.md

 It compiles intermediary languages into .tex files.
 This allows running code within good looking, feature-rich documents.

+JKnit can only translate .jmd-like files to .tex, but .pdf files are very easy to generate from .tex.
+For linux, use `pdflatex`.
+For windows, you can easily find an online converter.

 ### .jks Files and Loading Settings

 .jks (JKnit Settings) files hold the interpreter paths of JKnit's